Wildlife at Borrowdale and Derwent Water

 Borrowdale is dominated by ancient woodlands that cling to the steep and craggy fellsides.
 These are the Atlantic Oakwoods, the temperate rain forests that once cloaked much of the Western Seaboard of Europe, and as with other rain forests its wildlife is secretive and unobserved.

 Soaring above you, you might hear buzzards and peregrine falcons.
 The raven is relatively common throughout the valley and during the summer months the striking pied flycatcher takes up residence in the forest.
-Roe Deer are often seen in the woodlands and the larger Red Deer can be found on the high fells above the tree line.
+Roe Deer are often seen in the woodlands and the larger wild red deer who live around Borrowdale.
+In autumn they become especially active because it's the time of the annual rut - the mating season.
+During the day they hide out of sight of humans on the high fells, but they come down to the valley floor during the night to feed in peace and quiet.

 Look down to the forest floor, up to the fell tops, across the ancient pastures to discover an incredible diversity of plants, particularly ferns, and a dazzling array of mosses and liverworts.
 The Borrowdale valley has a nationally significant collection of outstanding rare lichens and a rich variety of fungi in the autumn.